jpbarraca/MiniUPnP-Client/README.md

 I found miniupnp and created a command line tool capable of managing every aspect allowed by the router.
 The result is the upnpc.c file and couple of changes to the miniupnpc library.

-This is a simple hack which just works with my router (ok... maybe a little more).
-I am able to invoke any method exported by the Speedtouch and my Asus WL500g.
-Your mileage may vary.
+I am able to invoke any method exported by my devices.
+However, please consider that your mileage may vary.

-## The main changes in this version are:
+## Main changes of this version

 * A new client is provided which eventually supports any action and IGD devices.
 Thomas initial libray only supported a small set of functions.
 * Devices, services and actions are not hard coded but downloaded from the devices at runtime.
 This required changing the parsing methods to support dynamic memory together with a different structure.
 The benefit is even if devices export non-standard methods, this client hopefully still can invoke them.
 Also, if someone wishes to invoke a method, it is not required to add the corresponding function to libminiupnpc.
 The drawback is a slightly more complicated scheme and higher memory usage.